Where do I complete the Free Application for Federal Student Aid (FAFSA)?

 - The FAFSA will be available earlier (October 1).

 - The FAFSA will collect income information from an earlier tax year.
-In the 2022–23 FAFSA, students will report income information from two years prior, which in this case is 2019 income information—two tax years before the beginning of the school year.
+In the FAFSA, students will report income information from two years prior to that academic year.

 Which tax year information is needed to complete the FAFSA?